Work Addiction Treatment

 Work Addiction Treatment: What Constitutes Sobriety from Workaholism?

-Clearly abstinence from work is not a realistic goal.
+Clearly, abstinence from work is not a realistic goal.
 Sobriety involves changing one's attitudes and behaviors.
 In treatment for work addiction, the workaholic develops a moderation plan that introduces balance into life, including a schedule that allows time for physical health, emotional well-being, spiritual practices, and social support.
-Setting boundaries between home and work is critical, as is scheduling daily and weekly time for self-care, friendships, and play.
+Setting boundaries between home and work are critical, as is scheduling daily and weekly time for self-care, friendships, and play.
 Each day, the recovering workaholic makes time for a quiet period, for prayer or meditation, listening to music, or engaging in another "non-productive" activity.

 Workaholics Anonymous for Support

 Meetings of Workaholics Anonymous, a 12-step program, can provide support and tools for recovery.
 Medication may also be helpful.
-In some cases, Attention Deficit Disorder (ADD) underlies workaholism.
+In some cases, attention deficit disorder (ADD) underlies workaholism.
 Assessment by a psychologist can clarify whether ADD or ADHD is a factor.
 If anxiety or depression is a contributing factor, medication may help to provide a more stable emotional climate as the workaholic makes the needed behavioral changes.

 The work addiction treatment can also provide an occasion for the co-workers, family members and friends to examine themselves.
 These people, possibly with the help of a therapist, may participate in group sessions where they reflect on ways that they may be encouraging the person's overworking.
 Do tensions exist at work or home that the workaholic and others avoid by overworking or other addictive behaviors?
 Do family members hold an ideal of "the good father/mother" that does not allow for the normal successes and failures of human life?
 As the others who surround the workaholic examine their own lives, these people will be better able to support the workaholic as he/she continues his/her recovery.